JERUSALEM OLD CITY

 the cross on his way to his foreknown death.
 Everyday people pass this way as an act of faith following the footsteps of Jesus.

 The Christian quarter, the most visited by many pilgrims and in the center of it is the impressive Church of the Sepulcher.

-This church was built in the fourth century by Saint Helena on the remains of the crucifixion site and the burial cave of Jesus Messiah the Christian.
+This church which was built in the fourth century by Santa Helena on the remains of the crucifixion site and the burial cave of Jesus Messiah the Christian.
 Throughout the year, many colorful ceremonies are held in the church compound with members of the various nationalities.
 At the entrance to the Church of the Holy Sepulchre, there is an ancient wooden ladder on the balcony

 - ask your guide what it means.
 A journey to Jerusalem is a journey of discovery for many,